ghc-proposals/ghc-proposals/proposals/0000-unordered_redundant_commas.rst

 However, the tension in the Haskell community was so high that a new attempt of that proposal has not been proposed in the following 6 years.

-This proposal is an attempt to allow extra commas where everyone agrees to have them - in unordered structures (records, import and export "lists" and sublists, derivation and default clauses).
+This proposal is an attempt to allow extra commas where everyone agrees to have them - in unordered structures (records, import and export "lists" and sublists, derivation and default clauses, multi-name signatures).

 Proposed Change Specification